 Kajabi is a platform for creators, helping them turn their content into full-fledged online businesses.
 It takes the coding element out of the process and simplifies things so that creators can focus on diversifying their products and services, putting out offerings like courses and coaching programs and monetizing their audiences and communities.

-Who Can Use Kajabi?
+Who can use Kajabi?

 Kajabi was founded by Kenny Rueter with the vision of giving creators a way to scale economically and achieve their financial goals and ambitions.
 On the platform, it’s called the “direct-to-creator economy” which is intended to represent earnings flowing directly from consumers to creators without any sort of intermediaries or interference.